AyobamiAdebesin/Personality-Quiz-App/README.md

-# flutter_application_1
+# Personality Quiz App

-A simple quiz app using Flutter
+A simple quiz app that allows users to take a quiz which in turn use the result from the quiz to predict the personality of the user.